YardQuit/apprendo/README.md

 ## Purpose

-This repository is meant to be a quick setup and restore for my personal use.
+This repository is meant to be used to learn and test varous ublue builds.<br>
+Beware, this repository can at any time disapair or break.

 ## Install
 ### rpm-ostree rebase